Senthil Muthuswamy, PhD

-Research area: Pursuing ways to combat the development of resistance to endocrine treatments in patients with estrogen receptor (ER)-positive breast cancer.
+Combating the development of resistance to endocrine treatments in patients with estrogen receptor-positive breast cancer.

-What he’s learned so far: He and his team have discovered an unexpected correlation between the levels of the amino acid leucine and tamoxifen resistance in ER-positive tumors.
-They showed that the amount of leucine was associated with the growth of cancer cells, an effect that may be driven by the leucine transporter, SLC7A5, which has been shown to be a factor in the development of resistance to both anti-estrogen treatment with tamoxifen, as wells as CDK4/6 inhibitor treatment.
+Dr. Muthuswamy and his team discovered an unexpected correlation between the levels of the amino acid leucine and resistance to tamoxifen in ER-positive tumors.
+They showed that the amount of leucine was associated with the growth of cancer cells, an effect that may be driven by the leucine transporter SLC7A5 which is a factor in the development of resistance to both anti-estrogen treatment as well as CDK4/6 inhibitor treatment.
 During the last year, the team pursued the mechanisms by which SLC7A5 promotes resistance to CDK4/6i and found a relationship between glucose metabolism and CDK4/6i resistance.

 Senthil K. Muthuswamy, Ph.D., is the Director of the Cell Biology Program at the Cancer Centre at Beth Israel Deaconess Medical Centre, Harvard Medical School.
 Dr. Muthuswamy received his Ph.D. from McMaster University, Canada and did his postdoctoral fellowship with Joan Brugge at Harvard Medical School.
 He began his independent faculty position at Cold Spring Harbor Laboratory, New York and subsequently moved to Princess Margaret Cancer Centre as the Margaret Lau Chair in Breast Cancer Research.
 In 2015, he moved to BIDMC to direct the Cell Biology program at the Cancer Center at BIDMC.
 Dr. Muthuswamy is a recipient of Rita Allen Scholar award, V Foundation scholar award, US Army Era of Hope Scholar Award, and the Canadian Society of Biochemistry and Molecular & Cellular Biology young scientist award for outstanding research achievements.